 As a 1st AD, Douglas does not consider myself a “screamer.”
 He has found that running an efficient set can still be accomplished without creating unneeded tension.
 He does this by understanding what the crew is up against trying to do their jobs and treating them with dignity and respect.
 That is not to say he is a push over, but he still commands authority; he just does it without degrading people.
 Crews like him and he works well with Directors and DP’s.

 As a Director, his interest is really telling a story that can touch people’s heart and really make them think about something really deep.
 Whether is drama or action, he feels he can make the story written on paper come to the screen and have the viewer take in the story and them come out like they either learned something or felt something.

 For the future, Douglas plans on continuing to work with independent film crews all over the country.
-In efforts to avoid the pitfalls of the millions that head to California “trying to make it” every month, he has spent a significant amount of time refining his skills on East Coast film scene.
+In efforts to avoid the pitfalls of the millions that head to California “trying to make it” every month, he has spent a significant amount of time refining his skills working on various independent films across the country.
 With a much stronger resume and a lot more experience, one day soon his impact on the Southern California and/or the New York film community will be much greater.

 Click here to download my resume